Jumping off into the Steampunk World

 - The Court of The Air.
 Stephen Hunt

 A wonderful and straight forward Star Wars meets the Wizard of Oz Steampunk Fantasy read.
 It has the feel of a late 1980’s non Disney full length animated adventure.
 The story is an action driven fantasy that will keep the reader engaged.
-Stephen Hunt has written several books in what has come be known as the Jackalian series but The Court of The Air is by far the best and is the truest in the series to the steampunk genre.The Court of The Air shares a lot with China Mieville’s Perdido Street Station but unlike Perdido Street State doesn’t require multiple reads to follow .
+Stephen Hunt has written several books in what has come to be known as the Jackalian series but The Court of The Air is by far the best and is the truest in the series to the steampunk genre.The Court of The Air shares a lot with China Mieville’s Perdido Street Station but unlike Perdido Street Station doesn’t require multiple reads to follow .